NFV Platform Design: A Survey

 \section{NFV platform: an architectural overview}

-We devote this section to presenting a general architectural overview of a typical NFV platform and reviewing the key components in depth.
-Although a reference architecture has been defined by the ETSI specification~\cite{etsi2013network}, most of the existing NFV platforms did not strictly follow it.
+We devote this section to providing an architectural overview of a typical NFV platform and reviewing its key components in depth.
+Although a reference architecture has been defined in the ETSI specification~\cite{etsi2013network}, most existing NFV platforms do not strictly follow it.
 As a result, we seek to combine the ETSI reference architecture with those of the existing platforms and present a generic view, as illustrated in Fig.~\ref{fig:arch}.
 An NFV platform generally consists of three primary components, namely the NFV Management and Orchestration (MANO) plane, the service plane, and the NFV Infrastructure (NFVI).
 The MANO plane provides centralized control over service provisioning and management.
-The NFVI contains a collection of computation, storage, and network resources that are distributed across different infrastructural nodes.
+The NFVI comprises a collection of computational, storage, and network resources distributed across multiple infrastructure nodes.
 MANO plane components systematically monitor and schedule the resources to build a virtualized environment and accommodate different network services.
-The service plane contains a diversified collection of VNFs that are ordered in the form of service chains to fulfill the promised network services.
+The service plane contains a diverse collection of VNFs arranged in service chains to deliver the promised network services.
 These service chains are also carefully monitored and adjusted by the MANO plane components to efficiently multiplex the NFVI resources.
-In general, the service place is enabled through concerted operations from both the MANO plane and NFVI.
+In general, the service placement is enabled through coordinated operations between the MANO plane and the NFVI.